 Bureau of Equal Opportunity

 The Bureau of Equal Opportunity (BEO) works to ensure the citizens and employees of the Commonwealth have equal access to state employment, public services and contracts issued by the Department of Human Services (DHS).
-BEO develops, implements and monitors policies and programs promoting fairness, equity and diversity as directed by the Civil Rights Act of 1964 Titles VI and VII and Commonwealth policy.
+BEO develops, implements and monitors policies and programs as directed by the Civil Rights Act of 1964 Titles VI and VII and Commonwealth policy.

 If you believe you are experiencing discrimination, sexual harassment or retaliation with regards to employment or any departmental program or activity which receives federal financial assistance on the grounds of race, color, or national origin (includes Persons With Limited English Proficiency), please contact our offices immediately.